The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: Related Work

+User movement between social networking services has been studied as a migration process shaped by contextual factors, including dissatisfaction with platform experience, social influence, and perceived migration costs \cite{xu2014retaining}.
+Early work analyzed it using Push Pull Mooring framework with Push effects (e.g., policy changes) drive users away, while Pull effects (e.g., better features) attract them to alternatives.
+However, Mooring factors such as switching costs often prevent complete migration \cite{chang2014push, lin2017understanding}.
+Evidence from user surveys indicates that platform migration, such as movements from Fandom to Tumblr, is often driven by policy changes and misalignment in platform values \cite{fiesler2020moving}.
 Additionally, research has shown that user migration is influenced by factors such as perceived platform attractiveness and peer influence \cite{hou2020understanding}.
 Study of users migrating from Twitter to Mastodon post-Elon Musk's acquisition indicated that social influence, network structure, commitment, and shared identity significantly drive collective behavior changes in online communities \cite{cava2023drivers}.
-Analysis showed Twitter-to-Mastodon migration was characterized by low Twitter account deletion rates, concentration of users in large Mastodon instances, varied posting behaviors across platforms \cite{he2023flocking}.
-A similar study on Twitter-to-Mastodon migration revealed lower user engagement and posting activity on Mastodon, highlighting challenges in retaining active users due to its decentralized architecture \cite{jeong2023exploring}.
+Analysis showed that Twitter to Mastodon migration is characterized by low Twitter account deletion rates, concentration of users in large Mastodon instances, varied posting behaviors across platforms \cite{he2023flocking}.
+A similar study on Twitter-to-Mastodon migration reveals lower user engagement and posting activity on Mastodon, highlighting challenges in retaining active users due to its decentralized architecture \cite{jeong2023exploring}.
+These results are consistent with evidence that the transition is often incomplete with users maintaining cross-platform presence rather than fully substituting one platform to the other \cite{pena2025straddling}.
+More broadly, recent work on platform switching from Twitter shows that users disperse across multiple destination platforms rather than relocating to a single successor platform \cite{radivojevic2025user}.

-Despite prior work, there remains a gap in the research concerning specific professional communities, as previous work has focused on the general population of social media platform users.
-In this study, we address this gap by examining the migration patterns and behaviors of academic users, providing a more nuanced understanding of how these particular communities navigate platform transitions.
-Our study addresses the following research questions:

-\textbf{RQ1:} To what extent were academics engaged in the migration from Twitter to Mastodon, and how can the success or failure of this migration be assessed?

-\textbf{RQ2:} Which academic disciplines have demonstrated the highest levels of persistence on Mastodon, and what factors characterize their migration experiences?

-Our findings indicate that majority of the academic researchers moved to Mastodon failed to maintain their posting activity and follower engagement.
-These results underscore the importance of not only transferring accounts but also migrating social connections to ensure the success of social media transitions.
+Our work looks more deeply at the specific case of the relatively well-synchronized and coordinated movement of communities of academic users across platforms.